Daniel-De-la-Cruz-Vill/Dog-breed-classification-project/README.md

 We want to create a CNN that can look at an image of a dog and correctly predict the breed of the dog.
 * The model

-We use mobilenet_V2, which is a pre-trained Single Shot MultiBox-based object detection model trained on Open Images V4 with the ImageNet dataset.
+We use mobilenet_V2, which is a pre-trained Single Shot MultiBox-based object detection model trained on Open Images V4 with ImageNet.